chimarry/MasterCraftBrewery/README.md

 # Master Craft Brewery
 --------------

-Project developed for educational purposes, by a team of three students.
+Project developed for educational purposes.
 It is a three-layered web application, implemented using ASP.NET Core, ReactJS, Keycloak, and MySQL technologies.
 Video demonstrating some of the features is shown below.
 [![MCB](./video.png)](https://youtu.be/OEtuPdPJEvI).
 ## Features